A 6-d View of Stellar Shells: Introduction

 Stellar shells are common in the Local Universe, where such low surface brightness substructure can be resolved.
 Early studies noted that the incidence of shells in elliptical and lenticular galaxies locally is $\sim10\%$ \citep{Malin83, Schweizer85, Schweizer88, Atkinson13}.
 Shells have also been observed around spiral and dwarf galaxies \citep{Schweizer88, MartinezDelgado08, deBlok14}, although \citet{Atkinson13} claims that galaxies belonging to this population are half as likely to display shells as red galaxies.
 The incidence of shells has a significant environmental dependence. \citet{Malin83} found that shells are more common in galaxies that are isolated or in small groups.
 Recently, the incidence of shells around massive galaxies in the Illustris cosmological simulation \citep{Pop18} was estimated as $\approx 18\%$ at $z=0$.

-The origin of shells as tidal debris from a past galaxy merger was first suggested by \citet{Quinn84}.
+Early optical studies by \citet{Sc80} on the giant elliptical NGC 1316 already suggested that shells may be caused by the infall of companions.
+The origin of shells as tidal debris from a past galaxy merger was first systematically investigated by \citet{Quinn84}.
 He examined N-body simulations of minor radial mergers of a low-mass disk with a spherical host potential.
 Subsequently, it became evident that the channels that can lead to shell formation are numerous.
-Several studies \citep[e.g.][]{Dupraz86, Hernquist88} revealed that shells can form under a wider set of conditions, including non-radial orbits, spheroidal satellites and high energy encounters. \citet{Hernquist92} showed that major mergers of two disc galaxies, in which both progenitors are completely destroyed and transformed, still can provide enough dynamically cold material to form shells.
+Several studies \citep[e.g.][]{Dupraz86, Hernquist88} revealed that shells can form under a wider set of conditions, including non-radial orbits, spheroidal satellites and high energy encounters. \citet{Hernquist92} showed that major mergers of two disc galaxies, in which both progenitors are completely destroyed and transformed, still can provide enough dynamically cold material to form shells. {\citet{Be85} provided an analytic framework of shells as caustics in cold collapse models}.
 More recently, the formation of shells has also been studied from a statistical perspective in the context of cosmological hydrodynamical simulations \citep{Pop18}.
 They find that shells that can be visually identifiable at $z=0$ are typically formed via radial mergers with a mass ratio $\gtrsim$ 1:10, in a lookback time window between $4-8 \, \si{\giga\year}$.

 Early studies suggested that the distribution of shells can constrain the gravitational potential of the host galaxy and the timing of the original merger event \citep{Quinn84, Dupraz86, Canalizo07}.
 It has also been argued that the line-of-sight velocity distributions can be used to constrain the gravitational potential at the shell radii, the age of the shell system and the arrival direction of the progenitor \citep{Merrifield98, Ebrova12, Sanderson13}.
 Surface brightness models of shells, combining analytic models for the radial density profile and the phase-space distribution of shells, have also been explored as another means to constrain the potential \citep{Sanderson13}.